Dreams Unlimited Travel

 IS THERE A DOCTOR IN THE HOUSE?

 For your convenience, a physician and nurse are on call 24 hours a day on every cruise to provide basic medical services.
 The physician and nurse will charge their standard prevailing fees for these services.
 Also, please bring an adequate supply of any prescription drugs (in their original containers) you require and keep them in your carry-on luggage.
+Please keep in mind that a child who shows symptoms of physical illness such as fever, vomiting, diarrhea, unexplained rashes or discharge from the nose or eyes may be excluded from participation in activities as well as from babysitting services in the nurseries.

 CAN I BRING VISITORS ON BOARD THE SHIP?